aws/aws-eks-best-practices/content/scalability/docs/control-plane.md

 catch-all                      catch-all         10000                ByUser                3d    False
 ```

 PriorityLevelConfigurations can have a type of Queue, Reject, or Exempt.
 For types Queue and Reject, a limit is enforced on the maximum number of inflight requests for that priority level, however, the behavior differs when that limit is reached.
 For example, the workload-high PriorityLevelConfiguration uses type Queue and has 98 requests available for use by the controller-manager, endpoint-controller, scheduler, and from pods running in the kube-system namespace.
 Since type Queue is used, the API Server will attempt to keep requests in memory and hope that the number of inflight requests drops below 98 before these requests time out.
 If a given request times out in the queue or if too many requests are already queued, the API Server has no choice but to drop the request and return the client a 429.
 Note that queuing may prevent a request from receiving a 429, but it comes with the tradeoff of increased end-to-end latency on the request.

 Now consider the catch-all FlowSchema that maps to the catch-all PriorityLevelConfiguration with type Reject.
 If clients reach the limit of 13 inflight requests, the API Server will not exercise queuing and will drop the requests instantly with a 429 response code.
 Finally, requests mapping to a PriorityLevelConfiguration with type Exempt will never receive a 429 and always be dispatched immediately.
 This is used for high-priority requests such as healthz requests or requests coming from the system:masters group.

-### Monitoring APF and Dropped Requests:
+### Monitoring APF and Dropped Requests

 To confirm if any requests are being dropped due to APF, the API Server metrics for `apiserver_flowcontrol_rejected_requests_total` can be monitored to check the impacted FlowSchemas and PriorityLevelConfigurations.
 For example, this metric shows that 100 requests from the service-accounts FlowSchema were dropped due to requests timing out in workload-low queues: